PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 ### API usage example with curl

-For sake of this examples, `https://<domain>` is a URL of your PPMS instance (e.g. `https://example.piwik.pro`) and our goal is to perform CRUD operations on an app.
-We will as follow:
+For sake of this examples, `https://<domain>` is a URL of your PPMS instance (e.g. `https://example.piwik.pro`) and our goal is to perform basic operations on an app.
+We will:
 * create an app
-* read created app
+* get created app
-* update some fields
+* update its some fields
 * in the end, we will remove given app

-First step is needed only once, for generating of access token.
+Once you generated an access token, you can use it as long as it is valid.

 #### Generate your access token